low-ghost/vimax/README.md

 ####Optional Dependencies

 Vimax has a few commands and mappings which provide an interactive buffer to help navigate panes and select commands from history.
-To get this full functionality, install either [fzf](https://github.com/junegunn/fzf) or [tlib](https://github.com/tomtom/tlib_vim).
+To get this full functionality, install [fzf](https://github.com/junegunn/fzf).
-Fzf is frankly a bit nicer, but it does have an external dependency while tlib can be installed easily with vim-plug or vundle etc in exactly the same way as above.
 To install fzf, follow the instructions listed on the fzf github page by cloning and running the install script:
 ```
 git clone --depth 1 https://github.com/junegunn/fzf.git ~/.fzf
 ~/.fzf/install